 Planning a trip can be overwhelming–What should we do first?
 What airport do we fly into?
 Where do we stay?
 How do we get from one place to another?
 AHH!
-I had a friend reach out to me recently, asking where to start planning for her trip to Spain?
-Greece?
-France?
-(She had no clue!) so I am sharing what I told her with you.
+Recently, I had a friend ask where to start planning for her trip to Spain?
+And Greece?
+Maybe France too?
+She had no clue!
+Here’s what I told her!

 – Step 1: Decide how much time you have

 – Step 2: Decide which country/countries you are going to visit

 Don’t try to do too much, you will NEVER see it all in one trip!

 Buy a travel book!
 I will always research blogs/vlogs too but I love to have the physical book–Start reading through it and highlight things that look interesting but don’t worry about doing much more than that at this point

 Flights to the bigger hubs usually end up being the most affordable.
 You will also have better luck the more flexible your dates/times are!
 Personally, I love red-eye flights.
 That way you don’t waste a day of your trip in the air!

 – Step 4: Take a little break, drink some bubbly, YOU’RE GOING!